Home » Blog » Entrepreneurship » Social Entrepreneurship: 5 Tips to Improve Your Web Presence

 „Twenty-first-century food is going to be real food.
 Real food is food that is truly nourishing for the consumer, the community, and the planet.“

-As someone who had already gained a certain media attention, Musk was able to provide that attention to the cause itself.
-Popularizing the enterprise helped achieving their goals – reaching the communities with low incomes; educating children on the real food production and creating a network working on developing sustainable, scalable farming methods and businesses.
+As someone who had already gained certain media attention, Musk was able to provide that attention to the cause itself.
+Popularizing the enterprise helped achieve their goals – reaching the communities with low incomes; educating children on real food production and creating a network working on developing sustainable, scalable farming methods and businesses.

 The Kitchen Media

 Here, we can take a look at the Danish social enterprise, called Ruby Cup.
-The enterprise manufactures a menstrual cup that serves as a substituent of the conventional methods.
+The enterprise manufactures a menstrual cup that serves as a substituent for conventional methods.
 Their main goals are:

 • starting a conversation on the topic of reproductive health